reiver-dev/sidecar/README.md

 Signal passing is not possible for signals that can't be ignored: i.e.
 SIGKILL, SIGSTOP, SIGSEGV.

-Sending SIGTSTP and SIGCONT break client terminal because they are not passed to the child process and only affect the client, child process keeps running and using client's standard streams.
+Sending process to background breaks client terminal because shell job control does not track sidecar processes, child process keeps running and using client's standard streams without receiving SIGTTOU.

 ## License